#1 Best Guide: How I Learned Korean

 Learning Korean With Language Apps And Online Resources

-I started by learning the Korean alphabet, or Hangeul (한글).
+So, I started by learning the Korean alphabet.
 After all, the first step to learning a language is learning how to read it, especially if it doesn’t use the Latin script.
 Unlike languages like Spanish, French, and German, Korean has its own alphabet.
-So, if you’re looking to learn a new language with a completely new writing system, learning Korean is a great idea!
+If you’re interested in a language with a unique writing system, learning beginner Korean is a great idea!

-The Korean alphabet has 14 consonants and 10 vowels, for a total of 24 letters, less than the English alphabet’s 26 letters.
+The Korean alphabet, Hangeul (한글), has 14 consonants and 10 vowels, for a total of 24 letters, less than the English alphabet’s 26 letters.
 Instead of looking at a static chart like the one above, I used language learning apps, including the Ling app, to learn.

 Once I mastered the Korean alphabet, I went on to learn basic Korean greetings, words, grammar structures, numbers, honorifics, and, of course, how to put basic Korean sentences together.
 In addition to language learning apps, I also used numerous online resources to supplement my Korean language learning journey.